Which of the following is the correct scientific notation for 0.0... | Study Prep in Pearson+

 1

-Count how many places you moved the decimal point.
-For 0.00097, moving the decimal point 4 places to the right gives 9.7.

-Since you moved the decimal point 4 places to the right, the exponent on 10 will be negative 4, because the original number is less than 1.
+To convert 0.00086 to scientific notation, move the decimal point to the right until only one non-zero digit remains to the left of the decimal point.
+Count how many places you move the decimal point; this count will be the negative exponent of 10 because the original number is less than 1.

 Watch next